 More often than not, traditions inherently ask us to look back on the past — simply because it’s something we’ve done before!
 No matter the traditions, we often have an opportunity to reflect with the ones we care about.

-Offers a chance to reconnect with people.
+Holiday Traditions offer a chance to reconnect with people.

 Traditions usually involve groups of people that are most important to you; otherwise, you wouldn’t bother creating a tradition